Published: July 03, 2016 • 5 min read

 e2af5ac), two commits that cancel each other out (

-77aee1d), and one that breaks tests (
+and one that has failing tests (

-$ git rebase -i HEAD~6
+$ git rebase --interactive HEAD~6

-This opens our
+This opens a

 pick 4c7ead2 Test breaker pick 77aee1d Ooops pick ea479cb Revert "Ooops" pick 3e36475 Test are passing here pick e2af5ac Refactoring the previous commit pick 724d574 Good to merge! # Rebase dd6bb12..724d574 onto dd6bb12 (6 command(s)) # # Commands: # p, pick = use commit # r, reword = use commit, but edit the commit message # e, edit = use commit, but stop for amending # s, squash = use commit, but meld into previous commit # f, fixup = like "squash", but discard this commit's log message # x, exec = run command (the rest of the line) using shell # d, drop = remove commit # # These lines can be re-ordered; they are executed from top to bottom. # # If you remove a line here THAT COMMIT WILL BE LOST. # # However, if you remove everything, the rebase will be aborted. # # Note that empty commits are commented out

-Here's some notes on these commits:
+Here are my notes on these commits:

 4c7ead2 Test breaker: this contributes to the solution, but it breaks tests.
-We want to keep it, but it can’t stand on it's own as a single commit
+We want to keep it, but it can’t stand on its own as a single commit

-pick 77aee1d Ooops: this is useless
+pick 77aee1d Ooops: this is useless… it was a mistake.

-pick ea479cb Revert "Ooops": this just reverts the previous commit
+pick ea479cb Revert "Ooops": this reverts the previous commit… also useless.

-pick 3e36475 Test are passing here: this is important
+pick 3e36475 Test are passing here: this is important!

 pick e2af5ac Refactoring the previous commit: same as above